STRMN would not survive without the many volunteers who generously donate their

 • attending a 3 hour Meet and Greet with their foster dog at the PetCo in

-Minnetonka the last Saturday of every month
+Minnetonka the first Saturday of every month

 • evaluating the adoption applicant, which includes checking references and